lokkeshhhhh/BMIWellTips/README.md

-<strong> This project is under development, but the concept and the logics that are needed for the project are available in the 'concept' folder. <strong>
+<strong> This project is under development, but the concept and the logics that are needed for the project are available in the 'concept' folder. </strong>